 - For US residents, the travel is easy with a flight to Manaus non-stop which is much shorter than traveling to most of Europe!

-As I have just booked myself on our Solo Trekker India Tour, I am “home for the holidays” 2015 so please let me know your personal holiday recommendations at: Contact Solo Trekker 4 U. Thanks and Happy Holidays!
+Please let me know your personal holiday recommendations at: Contact Solo Trekker 4 U. Thanks and Happy Holidays!